Aliases for BPNT1 Gene

 GeneCards Summary for BPNT1 Gene

 BPNT1 (3'(2'), 5'-Bisphosphate Nucleotidase 1) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and PAK Pathway.
+Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include magnesium ion binding and 3(2),5-bisphosphate nucleotidase activity.
 An important paralog of this gene is IMPAD1.